 - Further treatment will depend on whether the lymph node biopsy is positive.

-These medicines are systemic therapies that go through the bloodstream in an effort to reach and destroy any remaining cancer cells throughout the body.
+Systemic treatment, given after surgery to remove all the melanoma may be recommended for patients with Stage IIB or IIC melanoma.
+These systemic therapies go in the bloodstream in an effort to reach and destroy any remaining cancer cells throughout the body.

 - Interferon is a protein produced by normal cells to fight viral infections and disease and is used in large doses to treat melanoma as an immunotherapy.